Autumn call is now closed – thank you to all who applied!

 Review process

-1. April 2 – Call closes
+1. September 9 – Call closes

-2. Beginning of April – Formal check
+2. Mid-September – Formal check

 Frequently asked questions

-• The doctoral program is a joint effort of ten Finnish universities and recruited candidates will be based in one of these universities.
+• The AI-DOC program is a joint effort of ten Finnish universities and recruited candidates will be based in one of these universities.
 The recruiting university depends on where he primary supervisor works.
 You can read more about the universities on their websites:

 Aalto University